rust-lang/book/nostarch/chapter10.md

 Other crates that depend on the `aggregator` crate can also bring the `Summary` trait into scope to implement `Summary` on their own types.
-One restriction to note is that we can implement a trait on a type only if at least one of the trait or the type is local to our crate.
+One restriction to note is that we can implement a trait on a type only if either the trait or the type, or both, are local to our crate.
 For example, we can implement standard library traits like `Display` on a custom type like `Tweet` as part of our `aggregator` crate functionality because the type `Tweet` is local to our `aggregator` crate.
 We can also implement `Summary` on `Vec<T>` in our